unipi-smartapp-2021/KB-backbone/README.md

 The ```--message-type``` flag is optional, if it is not set, the node will wait for the first message to be published on the topic to access informations about its type.

 You can also configure this node in a roslaunch file.
-Rememebr to load the two required parameters on the parameter server.
+Rememeber to load the two required parameters on the parameter server.
 # Docs

 We use **doxygen** to generate docs from comments in the source code.
 Run